 Step 7 Give crew time and space.
 Whether to hide away in their cabin or head out and explore, find the opportunities to give them time to re-charge and energise, otherwise they will burn out.

 Step 8 Team bonding matters.
 Activities such as going out for a meal as a whole crew, or participating in a charitable fund raising event brings the crew back together again.
 No it doesn’t solve crew issues, but it can help to tighten the bond and break down the hierarchical barriers.

 Impact Crew’s experienced team of highly professional consultants are on hand to support you to work through any number of these steps.
 Large corporations involve specialists to help them to define and create the culture within their organisations, so why would you not deserve the same support?
 The industry is awash with courses to help crew to develop their technical skills.
 When you find yourself in a leadership role, 80% of your time is about dealing with people; so give yourself a fighting chance and invest in this vital aspect too.
-Contact us now to find out how easy and flexible it is to build the culture you would like on board.
+Contact us now to find out how we can easily and flexibly, help you to build the culture you would like on your vessel.